Lithgow Coal Stage Signal Box

 The Lithgow Coal Stage Signal Box is a heritage-listed former railway bridge and now railway signal box at Gas Works Lane, Lithgow, City of Lithgow, New South Wales, Australia.
 It was designed by New South Wales Government Railways and built from 1885 to 1925 by NSW Government Railways.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 30 August 2013.

 History

 The line opened in 1869 but there was no station for Lithgow until 1877.

 Lithgow Coal Stage Box is the third built in this locality and was constructed in 1925 to cater for the expanded marshalling yards and locomotive depot which replaced the original Eskbank locomotive depot.
 It was a standard design of the period.
 The box takes its name from the 1888 unique on-line overhead coaling bunker, now demolished, but which existed when the box was built and was situated immediately westwards.
 It controlled access to and from the locomotive depot, local colliery branch lines as well as locomotives using the 1888 on-line overhead coaling bunker.
 Initially, it contained 64 mechanical levers but now many of those are not in use.
 In 1957 with electrification of the Lithgow Yard its signalling system was adapted for changing technology including electric light signalling.
 The original timber steps have been replaced by metal steps.